mmistakes/made-mistakes-jekyll/_posts/2013-01-13-moriartied-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @moriartied"
+title: "Glasses and short hair"
 description: "PaperFaces portrait of @moriartied drawn with Paper by 53 on an iPad."
 image: paperfaces-moriartied-twitter-lg
 thumb: paperfaces-moriartied-twitter-150.jpg